What file types can Draft2Digital convert?

-Since these payment methods all come with fees, we'll hold your royalties until they add up to a minimum threshold ($25 for checks, $10 for digital payments), but otherwise we'll deliver payments once a month.
+Since these payment methods all come with fees, we'll hold your royalties until they add up to a minimum threshold ($100 for checks, $20 for Payoneer, and $10 for international direct deposit, and $0 for all other digital payments), but otherwise we'll deliver payments once a month.

-Our sales channels all have different policies on their payments.
+Our digital stores all have different policies on their payments.
 Most of them delay payments by about 60 days after the end of the month in which the sale happens.
-We can't control that, but whatever we get (no matter when the sale happened), we'll send along to you in your next payment.
+We can't control that, but whatever we get (no matter when the sale happened), we'll send along to you in your next monthly payment.